 - How would you rate your workload?
-Do you ever feel overworked or as if you did not have enough to do? - How do you feel about the attitude towards working hours and working time in your unit?
-How openly do team members talk about time-related requirements and needs? - What specific factors do you think cause stress/overwork? - Are there certain areas of your job that you find particularly taxing (maybe also in the sense of mental underload?) - Are there any factors in the working environment that cause stress (office, equipment, work environment, including noise, lighting, etc.)? - Are there any changes in the distribution of working hours that could be made to reduce the level of stress/overwork? - What do you think should be done to improve the situation?
+Do you ever feel overworked or as if you did not have enough to do? - How do you feel about the attitude towards working hours in your unit?
+How openly do team members talk about time-related requirements and needs?9 - What specific factors do you think cause stress/overwork? - Are there certain areas of your job that cause particularly high stress levels for you? - Are there any factors in the working environment that cause stress (office, noise, lighting, etc.)? - Are there any changes in the distribution of working hours that could be made to reduce the level of stress/overwork? - What do you think should be done to improve the situation?
 What effects would these measures have on other members of the team?